Lost & Found

 BEFORE Your Pet Is Lost:

 1. Get them microchipped!
-Any vet, as well as the clinics held at Petco stores can microchip your pet.
+Any vet, as well as the clinics held at Petco stores or Aloha Animal Alliance health clinics, can microchip your pet at no or minimal cost.
 This is the #`1 way of getting your pet back quickly!

 2. REGISTER your pet's microchip!
 Unregistered chips are not helpful.
-Registering at Petco Love, FreePetChipRegistery.com, and 24PetWatch are all FREE options.
+Registering at Petco Love Lost (create an account), FreePetChipRegistery.com, and 24PetWatch are all FREE options.
 You can also register for a small fee at the chip's manufacturer's site -- usually Nanochip or AVID.

 3. Double-check your pet's registration is recorded by going to AAHA.org and looking the number up yourself.